Master of Arts in Public Relations and Digital Communications

 A primary degree (2.2) in any discipline and interview

 Griffith College is now accepting the online Duolingo English Test (DET) as valid proof of English proficiency.
-Please see here for further details.
+For more information, please visit here

 Applicants can Apply Online Directly